w0px/autocrystal-community-version/README.md

 # How to run

-download BizHawk 2.91
+download latest BizHawk release https://github.com/TASEmulators/BizHawk/releases/
-https://github.com/TASEmulators/BizHawk/releases/

-- Download a GSC ROM
+- Download a official Crystal ROM

 - Start the ROM in the BizHawk Emulator